-How to cook a pressure cooker frozen whole chicken!
+This is how to cook a whole frozen chicken in an Instant Pot!
 From frozen to tender and juicy in 1 hour you’ll always be able to get dinner done.
-Get out your Ninja Foodi or any brand and get ready for the other frozen chicken in the Instant Pot recipe cooked perfect.
+You can use any pressure cooker too like a Ninja Foodi the same way too.

 frozen-whole-chicken-in-instant-pot